Assassination of Admiral Coligny: Protestant council

 After the king had left, some of his allies such as the Vidame de Chartres urged Coligny to leave the capital for safer territory.
 Téligny convinced the admiral to stay in Paris, vouching for the king's good will and the opportunity for revenge.
 It would have also been apparent to Coligny that to immediately depart would have been an insult to the king, and possibly even taken as a declaration of war.
 It was eventually agreed that Navarre and Condé would go to the Louvre and demand justice again for the attempted assassination.
 The king again promised that the perpetrators would be brought to justice.
 In an armed demonstration, a large number of Huguenot nobles made a menacing demonstration as they went past the residence of Anne d'Este and Aumale.
 They also approached Catherine in the Tuileries gardens, offering threats if justice was not delivered.
 This aggressive behavior upset Charles as it appeared to imply a violation of his monopoly on justice.

-On the evening of 22 August the Protestant Pardaillan, in the queens presence during dinner, opined that the Huguenots would take justice into their own hands if it were not done for them.
+On the evening of 22 August the Protestant Pardaillan, in the queen's presence during dinner, opined that the Huguenots would take justice into their own hands if it were not done for them.
 That night, in spite of the tense atmosphere amongst both factions, Paris was quiet.

 Culpability

 Catherine

 Catherine is considered by many scholars, as being jealous of Coligny's influence and rapport with the young king.
 However, this analysis is largely found in older histories, such as that of Thompson and Maréjole.
 Under this analysis, in an attempt to regain her supreme place in the government and not be sidelined, coupled with terror of Spain, Catherine organised the attack on Coligny.
 Shimizu highlights that Catherine would have had little place in a war council, and thus Coligny's Spanish designs impeded her political interests as he would surely dominate the court in such an eventuality.

-Estebe places the blame for the attack on Condé at the feet of Catherine, Anjou, and Guise, with the latter acting as the 'fall guy' taking advantage of his feud with the Admiral for their royal ends.
+Estèbe places the blame for the attack on Condé at the feet of Catherine, Anjou, and Guise, with the latter acting as the 'fall guy' taking advantage of his feud with the Admiral for their royal ends.
 Her plot uncovered, she is frightened that the Guise will not take the fall alone and will mention her and Anjou's complicity.

 This notion has been challenged in more recent scholarship that argues it was not in Catherine's interests at that moment.
-Since the peace of Saint-Germain she had pursued a reconciliation of the kings subjects, to unify them under the kings authority once more.
+Since the peace of Saint-Germain she had pursued a reconciliation of the king's subjects, to unify them under the king's authority once more.
 After the council so clearly rejected Coligny's policy on 9 August the idea the notion that she would be fearful of Coligny's influence on the state is illogical.
 Moreover, the idea that Coligny was ascendant and dominant in council has been thoroughly challenged in more recent works, such as Sutherland.